Santhosh1l/Screen-Distance-Pro/README.md

 - User-friendly interface.
 - Implements modern Android components like Material Design and ConstraintLayout.
-- Includes a sample face detection feature (if applicable).
 - Customizable and scalable architecture.

 ## Getting Started